// colophon

 Open the hood

 None of this is a black box.
-The full source for this site goes public on GitHub when it ships.
-In the meantime, the rest of Paul's work is already out in the open.
+This page is the tour of exactly how it's built, the assistant answers stack questions straight, and the rest of Paul's work is already out in the open.

 github.com/somekidpaul